amousni/HVAC_device_DRL_control/README.md

 DDPG, PPO, SAC is tested in this project.

+DDPG based on TF1.X and PPO based on TF2.X and suitable tensorflow_probability package

 DDPG needs more exp. for training and gets a stable control preformance after nearly 30k epoches.

 PPO receives a not bad results with 10k to 20k epoches, and SAC is tested right now.